khushbujain41709/Botnet-Analysis/README.md

 The **Bot vs Human Detection System** is a text classification project designed to identify whether a given text was produced by a **human** or a **bot** (such as content bots, spam bots, follower bots, or customer service bots).

 Using a **character-level n-gram model** and **XGBoost classifier**, the app captures linguistic and structural patterns that differentiate human writing from automated text.
-The system is integrated into a user-friendly **Streamlit dashboard**.
+The system is integrated into a user-friendly **Streamlit dashboard** with both text input and Twitter data analysis capabilities.

 ---